uwrit/leaf/docs/admin/concept/README.md

 Concepts can be extremely flexible and we've only scratched the surface of their functionality.
 If you'd like to learn more, head over to the [Concept Creation Details](https://github.com/uwrit/leaf/blob/master/docs/admin/concept-advanced/README.md) section.

-As you were creating Concepts for your database, you may have found yourself thinking that it requires a change in perspective in thinking about how you as a developer would query a clinical database versus how best to represent Concepts to users.
+As you were creating Concepts for your database, you may have found yourself thinking that it requires a change in perspective in how you as a developer would query a clinical database versus how best to represent Concepts to users.

 We've found that this is just as much an art as a science, and it's ultimately an iterative process, so don't worry about getting it perfect the first time.